 As with most things related to running, your body is unique, and what may work best for you in terms of fueling for a half marathon may look quite different from what works best for another runner.

 In terms of what to eat, focus on simple carbohydrates.
+Energy gels, chews, sports drinks, and sports jelly beans work well.

 If you prefer real food, consider dried fruit like raisins, dates, pineapple, or apricots.
-Fresh fruit like bananas or applesauce squeeze packets can work well.
+Fresh fruit like bananas or applesauce squeeze packets can also work well.
 Check out our list of whole-food alternatives to energy gels here.

 Now that we have race strategy nutrition worked out, here are some great ideas for your next pre-race meal or pre-race breakfast: